 As Magento continues to dominate the eCommerce platform scene now that the company has been acquired by Adobe.
-Magento 2 certificates will be in every developers’ and solution specialists’ checklist for the years to come.
+Magento 2 certificates will be on every developer’s and solution specialists’ checklist for the years to come.

 AN OVERVIEW OF THE MAGENTO 2 CERTIFIED PROFESSIONAL DEVELOPER EXAM